A1

 Translation of Quadratic Functions

 A translation of a function is a transformation that shifts a graph vertically or horizontally.
 A vertical translation is achieved by adding some number to every output value of a function rule.
-Consider the quadratic function
+Consider the quadratic function y=x^2. cc Function & Vertical Translation & bykUnits y=x^2 & y=x^2+k If k is a positive number, the translation is performed upwards.
+Conversely, if k is negative, the translation is performed downwards.
+If k=0, then there is no translation.
+This transformation can be shown on a coordinate plane.

 Translating a parabola vertically

-In this case, if is a positive number, the translation is performed to the right.
-Conversely, if is negative, the translation is performed to the left.
-If then there is no translation.
-It is worth noting that since is subtracted from if is positive, then a number is subtracted from On the other hand, if is negative, a number is added to the variable
+A horizontal translation is instead achieved by subtracting a number from every input value. cc Function & Horizontal Translation & byhUnits y=x^2 & y=(x-h)^2 In this case, if h is a positive number, the translation is performed to the right.
+Conversely, if h is negative, the translation is performed to the left.
+If h=0, then there is no translation.
+It is worth noting that since h is subtracted from x, if h is positive, then a number is subtracted from x.
+On the other hand, if h is negative, a number is added to the variable x.

 Translating a parabola horizontally

-The vertical and horizontal translations of the graph of a function can be summarized in a table.
+The vertical and horizontal translations of the graph of a function f can be summarized in a table.

 Translation